QuTech-Delft/qtt/INSTALL.md

 * Use a IPython console and set the IPhyton backend graphics option to QT5.
 This ensures correctly displaying the Paramater viewer and DataBrowser
+* In Tools->Preferences->Python interpreter, uncheck the box Enable UMR

 ## Create startup shortcuts